-I.A.1 Child Find Requirements/Policies and Procedures
+I.A.1 Child Find Requirements and PEA Policies and Procedures

-Explanation and Review Method Determine whether the PEA has board-approved comprehensive special education policies and procedures to ensure that all children with disabilities who are in need of special education and related services are identified, located, evaluated, and afforded a free and appropriate public education (FAPE).
-PEA board-approved policies and procedures must include information related to equitable participation and accurate child count for parentally privately placed, and home-school children.
+Statute and Forms Explanation and Review Method 300.111(a)(1)(i) AF, TDAF Determine whether the PEA has board-approved comprehensive special education policies and procedures to ensure that all children with disabilities who need special education and related services are identified, located, evaluated, and afforded a free and appropriate public education (FAPE).
+PEA board-approved policies and procedures must include information related to equitable participation and accurate child count for parentally privately placed and home-school children.
 PEA board-approved policies and procedures should be unique and individualized to the PEA and should not be a replication of the applicable statutes.
 PEA board-approved policies and procedures should be comprehensive and include all requirements under the Individuals with Disabilities Education Act (IDEA).
-Agency Review Method: Verify that the current PEA's board-approved policies and procedures are current and reflect the requirements in IDEA, state statute, and board rule.
-Policies are an outline of the requirements in accordance with federal and state requirements.
+Agency Review Method: Verify that the current PEA's board-approved policies and procedures reflect the requirements in IDEA, state statute, and state board rule.
+Policies are an outline of the local board-approved requirements that comply with federal and state requirements.
 Procedures explain how the PEA will carry out the policies and delineate who is responsible for each step in the processes.
 Note: Policies and procedures must be present and show evidence of board approval in order for this item to be considered compliant.
-Checklists to assist in ensuring a policy for all requirements can be found under Resources on the Program Support and Monitoring web page .
-Comprehensive special education policies and procedures are required and can be reviewed at any time.
-Determine whether child find procedures have been made available, either electronically or in writing, to parents within the PEA's boundaries of responsibility, including parents of children with disabilities who attend private schools and home schools.
-This is a requirement for all PEAs, including secure care entities.
+Checklists to assist in ensuring a policy for all requirements can be found under Resources on the Program Support and Monitoring web page.
+Related Requirements: I11 R7-2-401.D.1 R7-2-401.B.3 AF, TDAF Determine whether child find procedures have been made available electronically or in writing to parents within the PEA's boundaries of responsibility, including parents of children with disabilities who attend private schools and home schools.
+This is a requirement for all PEAs , ,, including secure care entities.
 Agency Review Method: Review available documentation such as a letter, flyer, web page, link, or other means of documentation.
-If parents have been made aware of procedures via the available documentation, mark this item I.
+If parents have been made aware of procedures, including parentally placed private school and home-school children, via the available documentation, mark this item I .